-In the community survey, level of 'contentment' (in Tibetan, dreaky tsui) was also discussed.
+In the community survey, level of "contentment" (in Tibetan, dreaky tsui) was also discussed.
 About one-quarter of respondents still preferred their surroundings before resettlement, even though the locations were remote, largely because their homes there were generally cleaner and less polluted.
-In answer to the double question 'When or where would you live a happier life?' - 26 per cent of the respondents said 'before resettlement' and 24 per cent indicated in their 'original surroundings'.
-Most village residents, however, had previously suffered from floods and various other natural disasters, which do not occur (or can be avoided) in the new village - and on this basis, most people consider that they now are living an easier life.
+In answer to the double question "When or where would you live a happier life?" - 26 percent of the respondents said "before resettlement" and 24 percent indicated in their "original surroundings."
+Most village residents, however, had previously suffered from floods and various other natural disasters, which do not occur (or can be avoided) in the New Village - and on this basis, most people consider that they now are living an easier life.
 Yet at the same time, with a degrading environmental situation and loss of some traditional agricultural skills (for example), many people in the village are now losing some of their initial enthusiasm for their new home.
-In fact, less than half of the people (43 per cent) feel the current situation is 'good' for resettled villagers.
-The village leader explained one of the problems this way: 'Many outsiders [people from other villages] call us beggars because they think we had nothing when we were removed from our original places, but this is totally wrong.'
-Such social biases have resulted in growing dissatisfaction among some of the Dekhi Village residents and increased their desire to return to their former homes - a desire that also has increased as new economic opportunities arise in their original home areas (for example, because of road construction and associated new business opportunities).
+In fact, less than half of the people (43 percent) feel the current situation is "good" for resettled villagers.
+The village leader explained one of the problems this way: "Many outsiders [people from other villages] call us beggars because they think we had nothing when we were removed from our original places, but this is totally wrong."
+Such social biases have resulted in growing dissatisfaction among some of the Dekhi Village residents and increased their desire to return to their former homes - a desire that also has increased as new economic opportunities arise in their original home areas (e.g., because of road construction and associated new business opportunities).
 Several families have thus already left Dekhi Village and returned to their original homes.